jon-heard/obsidian-inline-scripts/README.md

 It is _highly_ recommended that every shortcut-file contain a "help" shortcut, preferrably as the first shortcut in the file.
 For example, the "state" shortcut-file includes the shortcut `help state`.
 When making a help shortcut, use "^help name$" for its Test string, where "name" is specific to the shortcut-file.
 This pattern lets the system recognize "help" shortcuts.

-The `HOW-TO: Define a new text-entry shortcut` section discusses the javascript console: a useful tool while developing shortcuts and shortcut files.
-It also discusses helper scripts: a useful feature for larger shortcut files.
+The `HOW-TO: Define a new text-entry shortcut` section discusses the javascript console: a useful tool while developing shortcuts and shortcut-files.
+It also discusses helper scripts: a useful feature for larger shortcut-files.

 Another useful tool is "Developer mode", which can be turned on in the __Text Expander JS__ plugin options.
-When "Developer mode" is on, all shortcut files will be reloaded each time you move from one note to another.
-This lets you edit a shortcut file, then move to another note to try out your changes without needing to manually refreshing anything.
-"Developer mode" adds a slight delay when switching notes, so I suggest keeping it off unless you are actively developing a shortcut file.
+When "Developer mode" is on, all shortcut-files will be reloaded each time you move from one note to another.
+This lets you edit a shortcut-file, then move to another note to try out your changes without needing to manually refreshing anything.
+"Developer mode" adds a slight delay when switching notes, so I suggest keeping it off unless you are actively developing a shortcut-file.

 One other feature worth mentioning: if a shortcut-file contains a shortcut with the Test string of `^tejs setup$`, then that shortcut's Expansion script will be run whenever the shortcut is loaded, including when switching notes while "Developer mode" is turned on.
 This feature is useful if your shortcut-file requires initialization before its shortcuts will work.

 ### NOTE: If you make a shortcut-file you think others would like, it'd be great if you could submit it to this repository as a discussion.
 If it is decently polished then I'll add it to the list of shortcut-files [here](https://github.com/jon-heard/obsidian-text-expander-js_shortcutFiles).

 ## REFERENCE: Settings
-- __Shortcut files__ - A list of addresses to notes containing shortcut-files.
+- __Shortcut-files__ - A list of addresses to notes containing shortcut-files.
     - The "Add file reference" button adds a new textbox for a shortcut-file address.
     - To the right of each shortcut-file textbox is a trashcan button.
 This button lets you delete the textbox.
 - __Shortcuts__ - A list of shortcuts, which are Test and Expansion string pairs.
 This lets you add individual shortcuts directly, whithout needing a shortcut-file.